-The Press on Palestine is an initiative by Palestine Square to highlight bias and watchdog mainstream U.S. print media’s reporting on Palestinian affairs and the Arab Israeli conflict.
-Select articles are shared and discussed.
+The Press on Palestine is an initiative by Palestine Square.
+It highlights bias in mainstream American print media when it comes to reporting on Palestinian affairs and the Arab-Israeli conflict.

 NARRATIVE OF CONFLATION

 In the span of two weeks, Daniel Gordis has published two articles subtly shaming American Jews for their views on Israel while promoting his new book We Stand Divided: The Rift between American Jews and Israel.
 He uses the premise of this book to amplify the consistent bias of the New York Times and the New York Post on Palestinian and Israeli affairs.

 1. New York Post – Sept.
 7, 2019

 What American Jews just don’t get about Israel by Daniel Gordis